MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/walkthrough-desktop-application-php.md

   - php
 ---
 # Walkthrough: Bing Ads Desktop Application in PHP
 This guide describes how you can download PHP samples for Bing Ads API from the [GitHub source](https://github.com/BingAds/BingAds-PHP-SDK), edit with your credentials, and run in a local console.

-You must first [register an application](authentication-oauth.md#registerapplication) and take note of the Application Id that will be used as the *ClientId* in the walkthrough below.
+You must first register an application and take note of the client ID (registered application ID).
+For more details about registering an application and the authorization code grant flow, see [Authentication with OAuth](authentication-oauth.md).

 If you are targeting the production environment, then you'll also need your production [developer token](get-started.md#get-developer-token).

 ## <a name="code"></a>Code Walkthrough